Nationally listed buildings

 Applications are advertised and comments are invited from various bodies and in some cases the Department for Communities and Local Government and Historic England are also consulted.
 Applications are considered with the specific aim of preserving the historic building in its setting.
-In cases where demolition is approved, Historic England must be given the opportunity to record the building if it so wishes.

 Listed buildings often contain important materials, architectural details and examples of workmanship that contribute to the special architectural or historic interest of the building.

 Particular attention should always be paid to any repairs, restoration or alterations so that these details are not damaged or lost.
 In many cases expert advice will be required and craftsmen experienced in this type of work will be needed.

 Do I have to pay VAT on alterations?